 Options for Advising

-Drop-in during faculty advisor office hours or make an appointment – the faculty advisor is also available to answer students’ advising questions, discuss post-graduation goals, and assist with modifications to their program of study, when necessary or desirable.
+Faculty Advising – the faculty advisor is also available to answer students’ advising questions, discuss post-graduation goals, and assist with modifications to their program of study, when necessary or desirable.

-In order for advising to be effective, students should plan on meeting with an advisor as soon as an interest is declared in chemistry or biochemistry and on a regular basis thereafter, especially at the start of their senior year.
+Students should plan on meeting with an advisor as soon as an interest is declared in chemistry or biochemistry and on a regular basis thereafter, especially at the start of their senior year.
 Transfer students are encouraged to meet with a faculty advisor or schedule a prospective student visit before enrolling.

 Prepare for your Advising Meeting